All our ropes are made of natural fibre. By its nature natural fibres are variable in strength and no respectable vendor will guarantee a load rating.

 All forms of rope bondage are inherently high-risk, and potentially fatal.
 Before starting, take a moment to really let this sink in again.
 The safety of the rope bottom is paramount.

-- Make sure that everyone involved are aware of the risks, are fully informed and participating with free, full and enthusiastic, lucid consent.
+- Make sure that everyone involved are aware of the risks, are fully informed and participating with free, full and enthusiastic, lucid and revocable consent.

 - Make sure that you know about all basic safety and accident prevention, and that both parties know location of vulnerable nerves and how to prevent and detect nerve compression and damage.
 Always be 100% attentive to the well-being of your partner.
 LISTEN to the bottom, if they say something feels wrong, and adjust or remove the problem.